(George F. Curry Jr. Sept. 4, 1937 – Dec. 22, 2001)

 Until the illness began—nearly imperceptible at first— like a late summer tree whose leaves begin to turn and before they can crumble and fall away, are blanketed by an unexpected autumn snow, falling before its time.

 Even after the brain illness claimed his ability to walk and talk, he was interested in the world around him and how we had grown to find our place in it.
-Dad always believed he would get better, but he didn’t.
+Dad always believed he would get better, but he didn’t, that is until the day his Lord and Savior, brought him Home.
+Dad was a good and faithful servant, ministering to others in word and deed through Water Street Rescue Mission, a food, shelter and gospel ministry.

 In those last few years, I was back at the newspaper and we had added a new monthly livestock edition to the weekly market report.
 It was printed in color.
 How his face would beam when I’d bring him a copy.
 Dementia was setting in, but he fought with all he had to hold it back.
 I asked him to help with the mailing at that time, and from his wheel chair, Dad would help me apply the address labels—a rote activity that he accepted as a blessing—a feeling of worth in his final days.
 We worked quietly.